 ― Coco Chanel

 “You and your ideas are a bit too dreamy for me.”

 I don’t care, let me dream!

-The photographs on this page are courtesy of San Giorgio Hotel’s media, other than the one mentioned courtesy of Suitcase Stories.
-My visit to Mykonos was courtesy of San Giorgio Hotels.
+The photographs on this page are courtesy of Soho Roc House’s media, other than the one mentioned courtesy of Suitcase Stories.
+My visit to Mykonos was courtesy of Soho Roc House.